College of Allied Health Professions Research Focus

 We also support an increase in doctoral and research trained faculty in the allied health professions.
 Within the past two years, we have expanded our participation in the Medical Sciences Interdepartmental Area (MSIA) graduate program.
 Physical Therapy Education, Cytotechnology, and Medical Nutrition Education are approved participants within MSIA.
 Another avenue is the new dual degree association between our professional master’s degree program for Physician Assistants and the Master’s in Public Health (MPH) offered by the College of Public Health.

-SAHP now provides an opportunity for students in programs that offer professional doctorates to compete for summer research assistantships in order to foster interest and to recruit from current or recently graduated SAHP students interested in academic careers.
+CAHP now provides an opportunity for students in programs that offer professional doctorates to compete for summer research assistantships in order to foster interest and to recruit from current or recently graduated CAHP students interested in academic careers.

 Building a strong, flexible infrastructure to support our involvement in research will continue to be a major focus for the school.